-Make these easy Pigs in a Blanket recipe in the air fryer or oven—flaky, golden bites served, sprinkled with Everything Bagel seasoning, with recipes for three unique dipping sauces.
-A perfect snack or game day appetizer.
+Make these easy Pigs in a Blanket in the air fryer or oven, they’re a flaky and addicting appetizer sprinkled with Everything Bagel seasoning.
+The perfect snack or game day app with only 3 ingredients and served with dipping sauces.

-Every time I make these pigs in a blanket, people start grabbing them straight off the tray—before I can even set them down!
-There’s just something about that golden, flaky pastry and savory bite that gets everyone’s eyes lighting up.
-I mean, who wouldn’t get excited over pigs in a blanket?
-Not just kids either!
+Every time I make these pigs in a blanket, people start grabbing them straight off the tray before I can even set them down!
+There’s just something about that golden, flaky pastry and savory bite that is so delicious even to the pickiest of eaters, mini pigs if you will.

+The best part, you only need 3 ingredients.
 I use organic crescent rolls for a wholesome, buttery, and tender blanket, pairing them with little smokies, sausages, or cut-up hot dogs—whatever I have on hand.
-They make a great after school snack.
+They make a great after-school snack or a great appetizer for entertaining a crowd.
+Kids love to help assemble them too!

 “Pigs in a blanket” has different meanings depending on where you are in the world.
 In the UK, it refers to small sausages wrapped in bacon—often served at Christmas dinner.
 But here in the U.S., the phrase first popped up in a 1940s U.S. Army cookbook, describing pork sausage links (the “pigs”) wrapped in some kind of dough (the “blanket”).